sonia02020202/Sonia-s-Dine-In-Italian-Restaurant/README.md

 MySQL – Database storage for items

-HTML and CSS – Layout and styling
+HTML, Java Script and CSS – Layout and styling

 MAMP – Local development environment

 Formspree – Used to send reservation form submissions to Outlook

 Google Maps Embed API using iframe – Integrated map on Contact page

+Infinity Free - For Deployment

 _______________________________________________________________________________________